kvarak/dnd/docs/_Folk/dwarf.md

  **Weight**: 45 lb.

 </div>

+### Battlerager Armor
+When you choose this path, you gain the ability to use spiked armor as a weapon.
+While wearing spiked armor and raging, you can use a ***bonus action*** to make a melee attack with your armor spikes, dealing 1d6 piercing damage.
+You use your Strength modifier for the attack and damage rolls.

 ### Spiky
 If you become grappled, or successfully grapple a creature, the target takes 3 piercing damage.
 In both cases you continue dealing this damage at the start of your turn if you are still grappled or grappling.